Q: I am filling in the accommodation application form, but can’t decide which price band to select. What are the rooms like in different price bands?

 Q: Can I choose my rooms while at Trinity?

 A: As an undergraduate fresher, your room will be assigned before you arrive.
-You will receive an application form for the ballot, which asks you to rank your preferred room charge levels and give us any other information about your requirements/preferences.
+You will receive be asked to complete an application form for the ballot, which asks you to give your preferred room charge levels and any other information about your requirements/preferences.
 These are taken into account as far as is possible within the random ballot order for assigning rooms.
 If any of your requirements are due to a medical need, it is very important that you raise this at an early stage so that we can take them into account before the ballot.

 In later years, you will be able to choose your room; again, a random ballot order is devised, but when it comes to your turn in the ballot, you may pick from the available rooms.